tjvantoll/www.tjvantoll.com/source/_posts/2012-06-10-browser-css-parsing-discrepancies.markdown

     border: 2px solid black;

-Along the same lines you would also expect a border to be around both divs since by then normal parsing of the stylesheet should resume.
+Along the same lines you would also expect a border to be around both divs since the normal parsing of the stylesheet should resume.

 Here's what a sampling of browsers actually do.